 [ noun ] personal knowledge or information about someone or something

-[ noun ] a relationship less intimate than friendship
+[ noun ] close or warm friendship